thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 Thanks to [David Feuer](https://github.com/treeowl) for helping me with a stupid error in the existential type code!

-Thanks to the [Advent Of Haskel 2020 team](https://adventofhaskell.com/) for having this blog post in their advents calendar!
+Thanks to the [Advent Of Haskell 2020 team](https://adventofhaskell.com/) for having this blog post in their advents calendar!